weekendesk/nodegate/assets/documentation/api-reference-routes.md

 ## Error handling

-To allow a better management of the errors, a callback property named `onError` can be set.
+Better error management can be achieved with a callback property named `onError`.
 This callback will receive a [PipelineError](api-reference-pipelineerror.md) argument, this error
 contains: